teambit/docs/docs/reference/authentication.md

 ## Configure local Bit client

-To set your username and email in Bit, use the [bit config command](/docs/apis/cli-all#config).
+To set your username and email in Bit, use the `bit config command`.

 - If you've used `bit login` to authenticate, the username and email is set according to the Bit account.
 - If no configuration values are defined for Bit, it falls back to read the values from `git config`.